microsoft/FLAML/website/docs/Use-Cases/Auto-Generation.md

 3. The user executes the code or provide feedback, and sends the result back to the assistant.
 4. The assistant then generates a further response for the user.
 The user can then decide whether to terminate the conversation or continue to request more information.
 If the latter, steps 3 and 4 are repeated.

 *Interested in trying it yourself?
-Please check the following notebook examples of using the agents to perform tasks with code:*
+Please check the following notebook examples:*
 * [Interactive LLM Agent with Auto Feedback from Code Execution](https://github.com/microsoft/FLAML/blob/main/notebook/autogen_agent_auto_feedback_from_code_execution.ipynb)

 * [Interactive LLM Agent with Human Feedback](https://github.com/microsoft/FLAML/blob/main/notebook/autogen_agent_human_feedback.ipynb)